You’re fed up! I get it.

 Make some positive changes to your lifestyle and spending habits and you will be amazed at how much less you need.

-Living as a one income family gives you the opportunity to step away from an over-spending mindset and do a lifestyle reset.
+Living as a one income family and learning how to live on less money gives you the opportunity to step away from an over-spending mindset and do a lifestyle reset.

 3. Time Not Money